shohel1arman/Etioplast-Quantification/README.md

-# Etioplast-Quantification

-## This project focuses on the automated quantification of subcellular structures within etioplasts using deep learning and web technologies.

-# Etioplast Analysis & Quantification Tool 🌿🔬
+# Etioplast Analysis & Quantification Tool

 A Django-based computer vision application designed for the automated segmentation, quantification, and biological analysis of plant cell ultrastructures (specifically Etioplasts) using **YOLOv8** and **Generative AI**.